bodduuupender94/Credit-Card-Approval-Prediction/README.md

 recommended retail price.”
 Here, the houses will be classified whether their prices fall into two discrete categories: above or below the said price

+2)Unsupervised Learning:
+Unsupervised learning is a self-learning technique in which system has to discover the features of the input population by its own and no prior set of categories are used.
+Linear Regression is the example of Regression.
+This project aims at developing two supervised Machine Learning Model- Linear Regression from scratch using Python and NumPy.
+The developed code has various parameters.
+From the given models Bias Variance Trade-off and Prediction the best model can be selected from the given data.
+This project enables the users to use the parameters and select the best model in Linear Regression.

+I have selected this project because it is one of the main aspects of life.
+It is important to know if your credit card gets approved or not well before in time to plan life and other situations.
+It is very challenging to predict this information by humans as there are several dependent variables.
+My aim is to Build a machine learning model which is used predict whether an applicant is a good customer or a bad customer.
+So many people apply for credit card, and we need to understand which applicant is good enough to get the approval.
+A machine can predict the approval if well trained.
+In this project several methods, models, and parameters are tested to get highest prediction accuracy.
+My aim is to Build a machine learning model which is used predict whether an applicant is a good customer or a bad customer.
+So many people apply for credit card, and we need to understand which applicant is good enough to get the approval